Zertz/stripe-chainable/README.md

 - `progress(current, total)`
 - `callback(err, objects)`

-It's often clearer to set context early in a sentence.
+It's often clearer to set context early in a sentence and execute later.
 These methods may be used for executing a chain.

-- `list(callback)`
-- `list(progress, callback)`
 - `please(callback)`
 - `please(progress, callback)`